8 Making maps with Python

 Maps have been used for several thousand years for a wide variety of purposes.
 Historic examples include maps of buildings and land ownership in the Old Babylonian dynasty more than 3000 years ago and Ptolemy’s world map in his masterpiece Geography nearly 2000 years ago (Talbert 2014).

 Map making has historically been an activity undertaken only by, or on behalf of, the elite.
-This has changed with the emergence of open source mapping software such as mapping packages in Python, R, and other languages, and the “print composer” in QGIS, which enable anyone to make high-quality maps, enabling “citizen science”.
+This has changed with the emergence of open-source mapping software such as mapping packages in Python, R, and other languages, and the ‘print composer’ in QGIS, which enable anyone to make high-quality maps, enabling ‘citizen science’.
 Maps are also often the best way to present the findings of geocomputational research in a way that is accessible.
 Map making is therefore a critical part of geocomputation and its emphasis not only on describing, but also changing the world.

-Basic static display of vector layers in Python is done with the .plot method or the rasterio.plot.show function, for vector layers and rasters, as we saw in Sections Section 1.2.2 and Section 1.3.1, respectively.
+Basic static display of vector layers in Python is done with the .plot method or the rasterio.plot.show function, for vector layers and rasters, as we saw in Section 1.2.2 and Section 1.3.1, respectively.
 Other, more advanced uses of these methods, were also encountered in subsequent chapters, when demonstrating the various outputs we got.
 In this chapter, we provide a comprehensive summary of the most useful workflows of these two methods for creating static maps (Section 8.2).
 Static maps can be easily shared and viewed (whether digitally or in print), however they can only convey as much information as a static image can.
-Interactive maps provide much more flexibilty in terms of user experience and amount of information, however they often require more work to design and effectively share.
+Interactive maps provide much more flexibility in terms of user experience and amount of information, however they often require more work to design and effectively share.
 Thus, in Section 8.3, we move on to elaborate on the .explore method for creating interactive maps, which was also briefly introduced earlier in Section 1.2.2.

 8.2 Static maps

 Static maps are the most common type of visual output from geocomputation.
 For example, we have been using .plot and rasterio.plot.show throughout the book, to display geopandas and rasterio geocomputation results, respectively.
-In this section we systematically review and elaborate on the various properties that can be customized when using those functions.
+In this section, we systematically review and elaborate on the various properties that can be customized when using those functions.

 A static map is basically a digital image.
 When stored in a file, standard formats include .png and .pdf for graphical raster and vector outputs, respectively.
 Thanks to their simplicity, static maps can be shared in a wide variety of ways: in print, through files sent by e-mail, embedded in documents and web pages, etc.